MySiteDigital/dining-dashboard/readme.txt

 `composer require wpackagist-plugin/dining-dashboard "1.0.0"`

-= Alternatives =
+= SVN =
-1. Upload the plugin to your 'wp-content/plugins' directory.
-2. Download and install automatically through your admin panel.
-3. Checkout the repository using svn into your plugins directory:
+You can also checkout the repository using into your plugins directory with the following command:

 `svn co http://svn.wp-plugins.org/dining-dashboard/1.0.0 /path/to/plugins/dining-dashboard`

+= Other Alternatives =
+1. Download and install automatically through your admin panel.
+2. Upload the plugin to your 'wp-content/plugins' directory.

 == Frequently Asked Questions ==